Open source ecommerce platforms compared (2026)

 The barrier to entry is higher than WooCommerce or PrestaShop.
 Drupal itself has a steeper learning curve than WordPress, and building a store requires assembling multiple contributed modules rather than installing a single plugin.
 You will likely need a developer or agency to get a Drupal Commerce store off the ground.

-Strengths Excellent content management, strong API, good for content-heavy ecommerce sites, flexible architecture.
+Excellent content management, strong API, good for content-heavy ecommerce sites, flexible architecture.

-Weaknesses Steep learning curve.
+Steep learning curve.
 Requires assembling multiple modules.
 Smaller community than WordPress.
 Not ideal for non-technical users.

-Best for Content-driven ecommerce businesses, organisations already invested in Drupal, sites where editorial content and product sales are equally important.
+Content-driven ecommerce businesses, organisations already invested in Drupal, sites where editorial content and product sales are equally important.

 How to choose